Arrest and indictment of Pavel Durov: Analysis

 The Guardian technology editor Alex Hern reported that some people feared the arrest could result in other platforms, messaging apps, and social media networks choosing to "over-moderate and over-censor", to prevent their employees or executives from being arrested and charged in a similar situation to Durov.
 Some people also believed the arrest would expand the implementation of end-to-end encryption, to make it more difficult for state authorities and intelligence agencies to uncover private and confidential information.

+Aftermath

+In September 2024, Telegram announced that it would begin to hand over users' IP addresses and phone numbers to authorities who have search warrants or other valid legal requests.

 Reactions

 Telegram

 Telegram released an official statement following its CEO's arrest: "Telegram abides by EU laws, including the Digital Services Act – its moderation is within industry standards and constantly improving (...)
 Telegram's CEO Pavel Durov has nothing to hide and travels frequently in Europe.
 It is absurd to claim that a platform or its owner are responsible for abuse of that platform.
 We're awaiting a prompt resolution of this situation."

 On his personal Telegram channel, Durov stated on September 4 that "the claims in some media that Telegram is some sort of anarchic paradise are absolutely untrue.
 We take down millions of harmful posts and channels every day. (...)
 However, we hear voices saying that it’s not enough.
 Telegram’s abrupt increase in user count to 950M caused growing pains that made it easier for criminals to abuse our platform.
 That’s why I made it my personal goal to ensure we significantly improve things in this regard.
 We’ve already started that process internally".
 In the days following, the 'People Nearby' feature was dropped and Telegram started sharing certain user information to in response to law enforcement agencies' requests.